Action at Ashley's Station

-The action at Ashley's Station was a large engagement fought between Confederate States Army cavalry raiders under Brigadier General Joseph O. Shelby and Union Army garrison forces under the overall command of Brigadier General Christopher Columbus Andrews and immediate commands of Colonel Greenville M. Mitchell and Colonel Washington F. Geiger in Prairie County, Arkansas on August 24, 1864 during the American Civil War.
+The action at Ashley's Station was fought between Confederate cavalry under Brigadier-General Joseph O. Shelby and the Union Army garrison under the command of Brigadier-General Christopher Andrews and Colonels Greenville M. Mitchell and Washington F. Geiger in Prairie County, Arkansas on August 24, 1864 during the American Civil War.

 Battle

-Union general, Brigadier Christopher Columbus Andrews noticed about 2,250 horsemen advancing towards his station at White River.
+Union Brigadier-General Christopher Andrews noticed about 2,250 horsemen advancing towards his station at White River.
 He assumed that they were a part of a routine Federal expedition.
-However, by the time he discovered that it was Brigadier General Joseph O. Shelby’s division, it was too late.
+However, by the time he discovered that it was Shelby’s division, it was too late.
 Shelby was able to deceive Andrews because of his troops’ dramatic increase in men from the last time that the two met.
 He added two whole brigades to his force, most of whom were unarmed volunteers.
 He was planning on meeting up with fellow Confederate, Major General Sterling Price, who was planning on raiding Missouri.
 Shelby's division was dressed in almost exclusively Union uniforms, which also threw Andrews off.
 The Confederates attacked swiftly and captured 3 forts while the Union was preoccupied.
 Meanwhile, Colonel Greenville M. Mitchell gathered his surviving companies and pushed forward to hold off Shelby's attacks.
 For extra help, Mitchell called Andrews who was able to send 890 men worth of reinforcements.
 These reinforcements were under command of Colonel Washington F. Geiger, who was sent from DeValls Bluff, Arkansas.
 He was able to do this because there had been multiple fortifications constructed along the White River.
 These stations prevented Confederates from destroying the railroad tracks by the White River and also helped Generals communicate with each other.
 They were called “Hay Stations” because they allowed soldiers to protect and harvest the hay fields that were close to the river.
 Geiger's troops engaged with Shelby's troops.
 They fought for two hours.
 Eventually, some of the Confederate forces were pushed back.
 However, the main rebel force was busy destroying the hay machines and parts of the railroad that were near the White River.
 The volunteers that Shelby had recruited to his army helped him destroy things immensely.
 Having so many more troops than the Union, the Confederacy was able to damage the things they needed most, the Hay Stations and the Union railroads.
 Shelby assembled the best of his forces to destroy the Hay Stations.
 The three brigades that he chose were led by Colonel David Shanks, Colonel Sidney.
 D. Jackman, and Colonel Thomas H. McCray.
 Geiger made his way back to the White River as the night approached but were held up by another short battle.
 They fought for about 30 minutes at Big Cypress Creek, Arkansas before returning to their base.